The Art of Asking Questions

 Words are nothing more than symbols that are used to convey ideas and concepts.
 They are a medium of exchange.
 They are reliant upon their mutually agreed-upon meanings and opinions.

-For example, two people can agree that an object is “red” when everyone else considers it “black.”
+For example, two people can agree that an object is “red” when everyone else considers it “white.”

 Question the very meaning of the words being used and know that you have the power to accept or reject those opinions.